Dunton, Bedfordshire: History

+In 1797, an inclosure act, the Dunton Inclosure Act 1797 (37 Geo.
+3. c.
+23 Pr.) was passed.

 The March Hare public house, formerly The Wheatsheaf, opened in 1840.

 Parish church

 Central to the village is the Church of St. Mary Magdalene in the diocese of St Albans.
 The earliest parts date from the 14th-century and consist of a chancel, nave of four bays, aisles and porch.
 The church steeple collapsed in 1660.
 The 60 ft tall limestone ashlar embattled western tower dates from 1861 and is illuminated at night.
 The church's five bells were hung in 1887 in commemoration of the Golden Jubilee of Queen Victoria.
 The south porch was partially rebuilt and the chancel restored in 1861.

 The church is a focal point for the local community.
 The Dunton Folk Club host folk music concerts and traditional sessions in the church.

+Transportation of Supergrid Transformers

+On the 11th of February 2024 a supergrid transformer weighing 178-tonnes for the nearby Biggleswade Substation on Dunton Road was delivered via the village.
+Much of the village turned up to view the transformer pass through the roads of the village in what was said to be the largest outdoor gathering of villagers since 1876.

 Public services

 Dunton is in the Potton Public Water Supply Zone (RW50).
 The water supplied by Anglian Water comes from groundwater boreholes and is chloraminated and classed as hard.
 There is a water treatment works on the Cambridge Road.

 The Eastern Power Area of UK Power Networks is the distribution network operator for electricity.
 There is no natural gas supply.

 The two nearest general hospitals are Bedford (Bedford Hospital NHS Trust) and Lister Hospital, Stevenage (East and North Hertfordshire NHS Trust).
 Ambulance services are provided by the East of England Ambulance Service NHS Trust.
 Bedfordshire Fire and Rescue Service and Bedfordshire Police cover the parish.

 The nearest public library is at Biggleswade.